Orivel Orivel

 Should Governments Implement Universal Basic Income?

-As automation and artificial intelligence continue to transform labor markets worldwide, the idea of a Universal Basic Income (UBI) — a regular cash payment given to all citizens regardless of employment status — has gained renewed attention.
+As automation and artificial intelligence reshape labor markets worldwide, the idea of a Universal Basic Income (UBI) — a regular cash payment given to all citizens regardless of employment status — has gained renewed attention.
 Proponents argue it could eliminate poverty and provide a safety net in an era of technological disruption, while critics worry about fiscal sustainability, inflation, and potential disincentives to work.
-Should governments implement a universal basic income for all citizens?
+Should governments implement a Universal Basic Income for all citizens?

 Featured Tasks